netlify-templates/victor-hugo/site/content/about/_index.md

       image: /images/ehr.svg
       summary: >
         Good technology must join not just patient and physician journeys, but also their existing technology, such as legacy EHR systems i.e. be available  in the context of their life and their “workflow”.
 Tighter integration with EHRs is necessary.
 Health systems have spent millions deploying and customizing EHRs.
 They are looking for ways to maximize the ROI.
 This will be a platform available to all irrespective of the EHR of choice.
+    - title: Support programs from conception to scale and standard of care
+      image: /images/support_programs.svg
+      summary: >
+        Program requirements change as they grow and evolve.
+We will provide software and services to help organizations (internal as well as external) build, test, iterate and integrate to service their patient and provider needs.
+We will do so as efficiently and effectively as possible, while remaining a non-profit organization.

 affiliations:
   - name: Center for Health Care Innovation